 I grabbed the can of FamiLAB blue paint off of the paint shelf and went out to the parking lot to claim it as part of the lab.

 There you have it!
 A quick metalworking project that cost $20, took 50 minutes from beginning to end, and added function and style to the machine shop!
+Check out Austral Wright Metals for the specifications of the materials used for future projects.
+They have it all up for all to see in a very organized fashion.

 The tools fit perfectly and the rack has significantly improved the workflow at the lathe, while helping to prevent the bad habit of setting tools on and under the machine.